Geology of Massachusetts: Shelburne Falls and Bronson Hill island arcs

 The uplands of central Massachusetts preserve widespread tectonic divergence.
 As the Bronson Hill island arc became the second terrane to come ashore, nappes and thrust faults were pushed in varying directions.
 The Hardwick and Coys Hill granites both intruded at this period and ultramafic rocks found with the Coys Hill granite may preserve the ancient oceanic crust of the Iaptetus Ocean.
 At the core of the Bronson Hill belt is the Monson gneiss, rich in microcline, plagioclase, amphibole schist, and eye-shaped augen gneiss.
 Ultramafic oceanic crust is preserved as peridotite.
 Much of the terrain of central Massachusetts is formed by domes that were created in the Cambrian and Ordovician.
-In fact, the Ammonousuc and Partrdige formation mafic and felsic volcanic rocks ring uplifted domes, dating to the Ordovician.
+In fact, the Ammonousuc and Partridge formation mafic and felsic volcanic rocks ring uplifted domes, dating to the Ordovician.
 The Clough quartzite is younger, from the Silurian.

 The Acadian orogeny, from 425 to 270 million years ago was the most extensive and long lasting Appalachian orogeny, as the microcontinent Avalonia (also referred to as the Avalon terrane) collided followed by a full collision between Europe, Gondwana (western Africa) and North America to form the supercontinent Pangea.

 The Pelham dome—a large upland structure running north–south east of Amherst—appears to contain 600-million-year-old Avalon terrane rocks.
 These rocks were likely the subducting edge of the Avalon terrane which were later uplifted west of other intervening terranes sometime in the Devonian.

 After the Bronson Hill island arc, one of the next terranes to collide was the Merrimack terrane, which trends west to east in Ware, Gardner, and Southbridge, as well as encompassing the rocks of Mount Wachusett.
 A large number of Merrimack terrane rocks are west-dipping and date to the Silurian, including the Oakdale and Eliot formations or the Paxton schist.
 The Ware Belt is part of the larger terrane, characterized by west-dipping schists, the four-mile wide Hardwick pluton and the Coys Hill granite.
 Further north, the Gardner Belt is an anticline with significant Silurian sandstone while Paxton schist is typically associated with the Southbridge Belt.